stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * Starting with no more than 2x OKRs and 2-4x key results per OKR
 * Allocating ownership of each objective and key result to different members of the leadership team
-* Adding all of the leadership team as members on each objective and key result card - you won't need to do this later, but for this first OKR period it is important
+* Adding all leadership team members on each objective and key result card - you won't do this later, but for this first OKR period it is important
 * Keeping the security level on each to the lowest level, where you're able to do so

 Each objective and key result card will then be powered by the 6 elements of collaboration in #stratapp.

 This may involve adding employees who are outside of the leadership team.
-As mentioned above, you can collaborate effectively without yet needing to publish the OKR module outside of the leadership team.
+As mentioned above, you can collaborate effectively without yet publishing the OKR module outside of the leadership team.
 This is another real-world attribute of #stratapp.

 ## implement OKRs - progressively